IMSA World Championship Racing: History

-The M2 hardware, which was co-designed by Dave Needle and R. J. Mical, was first announced as an add-on chip intended for the 3DO Interactive Multiplayer platform using a custom PowerPC microprocessor, however the project eventually became a standalone console and was exhibited and demonstrated during the Electronic Entertainment Expo 1995 in May.
+The M2 hardware, which was co-designed by Dave Needle and RJ Mical, was first announced as an add-on chip intended for the 3DO Interactive Multiplayer platform using a custom PowerPC microprocessor, however the project eventually became a standalone console and was exhibited and demonstrated during the Electronic Entertainment Expo 1995 in May.
 During the conference, a pre-rendered futuristic racing tech demo created by Team 3DO was showcased to demonstrate the system's capabilities to the video game press and attendees.
 Four months later, it was revealed that Studio 3DO were working on a formula one racing game for the M2, becoming one of the first projects to be officially announced for the upcoming system along with ClayFighter 63⅓, Descent and Iron & Blood: Warriors of Ravenloft, but not much information was given about the title afterwards.

 In 1996, more information about the game was divulged on magazines such as 3DO Magazine, which now listed the game under the name IMSA Racing as one of the upcoming launch titles for the system alongside other projects in development such as D2 and an action role-playing game called Power Crystal, in addition of revealing that the project was developed from the demo that was previously featured at E3 1995.
 The M2 itself, however, failed to make an appearance during E3 1996, with one spokesperson representing Panasonic at the show stating that they were still undecided on how to use the M2 technology and that it was no longer certain that they would be using it as a video game platform, despite the company still retaining rights of the technology.
 Later in 1996, it was reported that Studio 3DO were working on several games for the platform including IMSA Racing.

 In 1997, despite the M2 still not having a concrete release date and planned marketing strategy, video game magazines featured the game in a playable state, now under the title World Championship Racing and listed for a Fall 1997 release date and despite reassurance by Panasonic that the console was still on schedule to be released.
 The company cancelled the project in mid-1997 and stated that systems such as the PlayStation and Nintendo 64, in addition of believing that the system would not have been revolutionary against other upcoming consoles were reasons for its discontinuation and left the game unreleased as a result.
 The technology intended for the M2, however, was repurposed for a variety of devices.
 Following the cancellation of the M2, Studio 3DO began reworking the game for PC.
 However, this iteration of the game was also never released.